MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/monitor-devices.md

 ### Understand the types of threats that trigger alerts

 Microsoft Defender ATP sorts each alert into a category representing a certain stage in the attack chain or a type of threat component.
-For example, detected threat activity might be categorized into lateral movement to indicate that the activity involved an attempt to reach other devices on the network and has likely occurred after attackers have gained an initial foothold.
+For example, a detected threat activity might be categorized as "lateral movement" to indicate that there was an attempt to reach other devices on the network.
+The activity has also likely occurred after attackers gained an initial foothold.
 When detected, a threat component might either be classified broadly as malware, or more specifically as ransomware, credential stealing, or other types of malicious or unwanted software.

 The **Device threat categories** card shows the distribution of alerts into these categories.
-You can use this information to identify threat activity, such as attempts at credential theft, which can have more significant impact compared to attempts at social engineering, for example.
-You can also use this to monitor for potentially destructive threats like ransomware.
+You can use this information to identify threat activity, such as credential theft attempts, that can have higher impact compared to social engineering attempts.
+You can also use this information to monitor for potentially destructive threats like ransomware.

 ![Device threat categories card](../images/device-threat-categories.png)